From Reactive to Predictive Customer Insights

 Once you start to pull together your customer data, the benefits become very interesting and will allow you to do 3 things:

-Identify the behaviors of your top customers across many different channels.
+Identify the behaviours of your top customers across many different channels.
 With the huge swaths of data available, machine learning can help you to model the ideal customer.
 You’ll see what sorts of touchpoints contribute to the development of your most – or least – loyal and profitable customers.

 Track KPIs across your entire customer base - Dynamics 365 for Customer Insights allows you to roll your data up into broader KPIs.
 You can set and track targets for all of your connected touchpoints.